Courses

 • SPH GH 766: Sexual and Reproductive Health in Disaster Settings

 Disasters (natural and armed conflicts) pose various negative health outcomes to affected populations.
-In the wake of a disaster women, children and men are especially vulnerable to exploitation, rape, forced marriages, forced pregnancies and other types of human rights abuses.
+In the wake of a disaster these populations are especially vulnerable to exploitation, rape, forced marriages, forced pregnancies and other types of human rights abuses.
 War time male-directed sexual violence has also been increasingly noted among those recruited into militia, detained by armed groups and those going about their daily tasks.
 This course will expose participants to sexual and reproductive health of populations in disaster settings.
-The contextual factors affecting populations’ sexual and reproductive health (SRH) in complex emergencies will be explored.
+The contextual factors and consequences affecting populations’ sexual and reproductive health and rights (SRHR) in humanitarian emergencies will be explored.
 Participants will learn how to plan for and implement a set of priority activities known as Minimum Initial Service Package (MISP), and transition from the MISP to comprehensive SRH services which is implemented when the situation is relatively stable.
 Reproductive health coordination which is an integral part of SRH in emergencies will be analyzed.
 Disaster risk reduction, advocacy and funding for reproductive health in crises situations will be discussed.
-Other topics will include: common reproductive health morbidities in conflict situations, reproductive health assessments, programming, monitoring and evaluations, gender-based violence, and rape as a weapon of war.

 • SPH GH 770: Poverty, Health, and Development

-Graduate Prerequisites: Successful completion of graduate or undergraduate courses in economi cs and statistics and a working knowledge of Excel software - Poverty, development, and health status remain enduring issues of our time, both in low income and high income countries alike.
+Graduate Prerequisites: Having a working knowledge of Excel software is helpful, but not required.
+Poverty, development, and health status remain enduring issues of our time, both in low income and high income countries alike.
 The goal of this course is to introduce students to the basic concepts and interrelated nature of poverty and development (including the dynamics and measures of poverty, inequality, and global burden of disease).
 We will then focus on a number of important cross-cutting health challenges that relate closely to levels of poverty and development, such as child health, maternal health, HIV and AIDS, women's empowerment, and climate change.
 The course draws on a variety of teaching methods, including large and small discussions, student-led workshops, guest lectures, and interactive exercises, as well as a set of team-based activities concentrated on one of the cross-cutting health challenges.
-Students will gain a deep knowledge of the interwoven nature of changes in poverty, inequities, and health status, and by the end of the class will be experts in at least one of the major topic areas, as they advance their skills in teamwork, engaging their peers on a specific health-related topic, conducting research and in- depth analysis, and disseminating their findings.
+Students will gain a deep knowledge of the interwoven nature of changes in poverty, inequities, and health status, and by the end of the class will be experts in at least one of the major topic areas, as they advance their skills in teamwork, engaging their peers on a specific health-related topic, conducting research and in-depth analysis, and disseminating their findings.

 • SPH GH 773: Financial Management for Health Programs

 Health care managers must be prepared to talk about financial issues, analyze and interpret data, and make decisions using financial information.
-This course develops competencies in cost analysis, pricing, budgeting, and reading financial reports in international health settings where financial systems are weak and data not easily available.
+This course develops competencies in cost analysis, pricing, budgeting, and reading and interpreting financial reports in domestic and international health settings.
 In addition to using principles of differential and full cost analysis, students gain skills in breakeven analysis and calculating mark-ups.
-Examples are drawn from hospitals, clinics, and revolving drug funds from developing countries.
+Examples are drawn from hospitals, clinics, and programs implemented by non-governmental organizations.

 • SPH GH 795: Global AIDS Epidemic: Social & Economic Determinants, Impact, & Responses

-Graduate Prerequisites: The MPH core course in social and behavioral science, completed or con current. - AIDS is one of the most important pandemics and human development challenges of our time.
-This course explores the determinants and impacts of the AIDS pandemic and examines best practices in prevention, care and treatment and impact mitigation.
+Graduate Prerequisites: The MPH core course in social and behavioral science.
+AIDS is one of the most important pandemics and human development challenges of our time.
+This course explores the determinants and impacts of the AIDS pandemic, including poverty, inequality, and human rights violations, examines best practices in prevention and treatment, and movements for positive policy changes globally.
 Students will explore the relationship between human rights, gender and vulnerability to HIV; examine effective multi-sectoral responses; and evaluate the benefits and limitations of major multi- and bi-lateral AIDS initiatives.
 Students will also examine the major debates in the AIDS field and explore different, at times contradictory, perspectives.
+Students will write a policy brief focused on an HIV-related problem in a country of their choice.
+Students will identify the determinants of that problem, analyze the legal, policy and programmatic response to that problem, and make recommendations to improve the national response.

 • SPH GH 801: How to License a New Vaccine